 - Uncooked yeast bread dough will rise once in your pet’s warm stomach.
 This causes painful abdominal bloating and can result in a life-threatening condition where the stomach twists.

-- Nuts (especially macadamia nuts and walnuts) have been shown to cause weakness, muscle spasms and seizures.
+- Nuts (especially macadamia nuts and walnuts) have been shown to cause weakness, muscle spasms, and seizures.

 - Alcohol – our pets are much more sensitive to alcohol than we are.
-These drinks can quickly cause confusion, difficulty walking, depression, low blood sugar, slowed breathing and coma.
+These drinks can quickly cause confusion, difficulty walking, depression, low blood sugar, slowed breathing, and coma.

-3. Empty the trash.
 In the days following Thanksgiving, veterinarians frequently see dogs that have gotten into the garbage.
 “Garbage gut” often causes abdominal pain, vomiting, diarrhea and sometimes pancreatitis (painful swelling of the pancreas).
 Items dogs eat out of the garbage can also cause an obstruction of the stomach or intestines that may require surgery for removal.
 As the days pass, the food in the garbage becomes moldy.
 Eating moldy food can cause muscle tremors, seizures and death.

 We hope that you consider these recommendations and have a safe Thanksgiving with your family, friends and pets.
 If your pet does experience an emergency and your regular veterinarian is not available, both our Oakdale and St. Paul clinics are open 24/7.